 Drawing room, a large and elegant room with a working fireplace (some logs provided), TV/DVD player and a BT Box.
 French doors open onto the Conservatory.

 Dining room, a large table seating up to 20 people, original fireplace with electric fire and French doors out onto the Conservatory.
-There is access to a music room/playroom through the dining room.
+There is access to a little playroom.